Link to home

 Role Description:

-The SME will track and report on his/her activities to the PPB and participate in in PPB meetings during PPB visits to Washington, D.C.
+The SME will track and report on their activities to the PPB and participate in PPB meetings and when applicable during PPB visits to Washington, D.C.
 The position also allows for ample opportunity for collaboration with SME’s who are working at EPA on behalf of APS and our affiliated societies.

 • Ph.D. or M.Sc. degree in plant pathology